KIDZ DIG IT COOKING CLASSES AND ACTIITIES CANCELLED for 2020 AT THIS TIME.

 Hints: Choose tires that don’t cause friction,

-use a straw shape through the squash to allow axle to spin freely inside,
+use a straw shape rod through the squash first to allow axle to spin freely inside,

 check that car rolls as straight as possible and make sure base is wide enough to support squash.